convisoappsec/conviso-docs/docs/integrations/fortify.md

 </div>

-Click on the **Advanced** button to expand all of the asset's properties:
+Click on the **Advanced** button to expand all the asset's properties:

 <div style={{textAlign: 'center'}}>